GrantBirki/errbot/demo/slides.md

 You will now connect to Codespaces through your browser.
 If you have [Visual Studio Code](https://code.visualstudio.com/) installed, you can optionally attach there as well.

+Our Codespace environment comes pre-installed with all the dependencies we need to run errbot locally and develop new features.

 > Note: If you are **not** apart of the DevOpsDaysLA workshop, you will be doing all the following steps from here on locally and not in GitHub Codespaces

 <style>